GLOBAL MARKETS-Britain's tax backdown bounces stocks and sterling

 "More volatility is almost certainly assured as FX markets re-focus on U.S. recession risks, which continue to build," said ANZ senior economist Miles Workman, with U.S. jobs data on Friday the next major data point on the horizon.

-The Australian dollar AUD=D3 wobbled around $0.65 ahead of the central bank meeting.
-The Reserve Bank of New Zealand meets on Wednesday and the kiwi NZD=D3 held at $0.5715.
+The Australian dollar AUD=D3 fell to $0.6451 after the central bank meeting.
+The Reserve Bank of New Zealand meets on Wednesday and the kiwi NZD=D3 held just above $0.57.
 AUD/

 Other indicators of market stress abound.
 The CBOE Volatility Index .VIX remains elevated and above 30.
 Shares CSGN.S and bonds of Credit Suisse hit record lows on Monday as worry about the bank's restructuring plans swept markets.